LunarG/VulkanSamples/layers/vk_validation_layer_details.md

 ### DrawState Pending Work
 Additional checks to be added to DrawState

- 5. dynamicOffsetCount lists how many entries are present in pDynamicOffsets - account for this (not certain of what needs to be done here but we don't have any test cases for dynamicOffsets, so keeping this task around until we do)
  7. Lifetime validation (See [bug 13383](https://cvs.khronos.org/bugzilla/show_bug.cgi?id=13383))
 	 8. XGL_DESCRIPTOR_SET
 		 9. Cannot be deleted until no longer in use on GPU, or referenced in any pending command.